crbilladeau/landing-page-example/README.md

 <li>Animate CSS</li>
 <li>WOWjs</li>
 <br>
-Also, this site uses only photography I have taken personally, which I think is a nice feature.
+Also, this site uses only samples of my own photographic work.